MatiasBjorling/lightnvm_tools/README.md

-openssd_tools
+lightnvm_tools
 =============

-Collection of tools for openssd implementation within the device mapping linux layer
+Collection of tools for the lightnvm device mapper module.